DCM™ for Leading Practice Change

 This four-day course supports participants to develop advanced leadership skills to enable the use of DCM™ to effectively change practice within health and social care organisations.
 Participants will be supported to use evidence-based reflection on their role in leading and managing change and promoting high quality, person-centred care.

 By the end of this advanced DCM™ course, participants will be able to:

 - Understand the strategic health and social care environment and the use of DCM™ to influence change within this context

 - Deliver a DCM™ related service improvement utilising leadership, quality and change management approaches

-- Use DCM™ to embed person-centred care across your organisation, which can include a variety of client groups and a range of settings
+- Use DCM™ to embed person-centred care across health and social care organisations, which can include a variety of client groups and a range of settings

-- Use DCM™ to monitor and improve the quality of care practice across your organisation and to prepare for regulation and inspection
+- Use DCM™ to monitor and improve the quality of care practice and to prepare for regulation and inspection

-- Ensure effective stakeholder involvement, including people with dementia and their families, in the DCM™ process
+- Ensure promotion of stakeholder involvement, including people with dementia and their families, in the DCM™ process

 - Use best practice examples and research evidence to demonstrate the impact and effectiveness of DCM™

-Attendance is a three-day block followed by a one-day review, held at the University of Bradford.
+Attendance is a three-day block followed by a one-day follow-up, held at the University of Bradford.